A-Gr33n/Milestone-Project-1/README.md

     ## Testing
      ### W3C Markup Validor and W3C CSS Validator
       The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no sytax errors.
-Here are screenshots of what I had to do to clear them.

      ### Testing client stories from UX section of README.md
      * #### First Time Vistor Goals